beeva-arturomartinez/beeva-best-practices/backend/scala/README.md

 Indent by two spaces.
 Try to avoid lines greater than 100 columns in length.
 Use one blank line between method, class, and object definitions

 #### Naming
-    Use short names for small scopes: is, js and ks are all but expected in loops.
+Use short names for small scopes is, js and ks are all but expected in loops.

 Use longer names for larger scopes: external APIs should have longer and explanatory names that confer meaning.
 Future.collect not Future.all

-    Use common abbreviations but eschew esoteric ones: Everyone knows ok, err or defn whereas sfri is not so common.
+Use common abbreviations but eschew esoteric ones Everyone knows ok, err or defn whereas sfri is not so common.

-    Don't rebind names for different uses: Use vals
+Don't rebind names for different uses
+Use vals

-    Avoid using s to overload reserved names: typ instead of `type`
+Avoid using s to overload reserved names typ instead of `type`

-    Use active names for operations with side effects: user.activate() not user.setActive()
+Use active names for operations with side effects user.activate() not user.setActive()

-    Use descriptive names for methods that return values: src.isDefined not src.defined
+Use descriptive names for methods that return values src.isDefined not src.defined

-    Do not prefix getters with get: As per the previous rule, it is redundant: site.count not site.getCount
+Do not prefix getters with get
+As per the previous rule, it is redundant: site.count not site.getCount

 Do not repeat names that are already encapsulated in package or object name:

 Prefer:
 object User {
   def get(id: Int): Option[User]
 }
 to
 object User {
   def getUser(id: Int): Option[User]
 }
 They are redundant in use: User.getUser provides no more information than User.get.

 #### Imports
 #### Braces